 What is Sacred Earth?

-Sacred Earth is a community land project which was set up in 2011 on the 40 acre site of an abandoned brickworks near the village of Horam in East Sussex.
-We are an organisation with social, educational, agricultural, ecological and therapeutic aims.
-Just as everything in the web of life is interconnected, we see these aims as being fundamentally interconnected too.
+Sacred Earth is a community land project which was set up on the 40-acre site of an abandoned brickworks, near the village of Horam in East Sussex.

-In addition to our own projects and courses we also support entrant farmers, rural craft entrepreneurs and nature-oriented therapists by providing affordable access to land, tools and infrastructure as well as mentoring and project management support.
+We also support entrant farmers, rural craft entrepreneurs and nature-oriented therapists by providing affordable access to land, tools, infrastructure, mentoring and project management support.